OCS Phase III Washington National Guard 2025

 |0

-This work, OCS Phase III Washington National Guard 2025 [Image 3 of 3], by SGT Elaina Nieves, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, OCS Phase III Washington National Guard 2025 [Image 3 of 3], by SGT Abigail Clark, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.